hardbyte/netchecks/operator/examples/cilium-dns-restrictions/README.md

-This example deploys a cilium network policy that intercepts and filters all DNS queries.
+This example deploys a cilium network policy that intercepts all DNS queries.

-Only cluster queries, and github.com subdomains should be allowed.
+Only cluster queries, and github.com should be allowed.

 The NetworkAssertion checks that is the case.